Score Breakdown

 - PsyQuation AI trade analytics is unique in the forex broker space: the module audits a live account, surfaces behavioural patterns, and feeds back actionable adjustments.
 I have not seen this depth elsewhere.

-- Axi NexGen suite layered on MT4 adds a sentiment indicator, correlation matrix, advanced order types and session timer that materially extends the standard MT4 build.
+- Axi NexGen suite layered on MT4 adds a sentiment indicator, correlation matrix, advanced order types and session timer that meaningfully extends the standard MT4 build.

 - Manchester City Football Club partnership funds a credible content programme with rotating webinars, market analysis and athlete-led discipline content that lands well with newer traders.